-Furthermore an evening lecture is scheduled at CERN on Tuesday and a public lecture at CICG on Thursday evening:
+Furthermore a public lecture is scheduled on Tuesday evening:

 The following parallel sessions will be held in the afternoons:

 Dependent on the number and contents of the contributed papers, each topical session will be split into special thematic subsessions.